 As a convenient, flexible way to make payments, credit cards are hard to beat.
 We do our best to help you stay in control, with convenient ways to manage your account and support you when finances are a little tight.

-Once your Barclaycard(s) arrives, you can register with mybarclaycard to make payments online, get instant decisions when you request a change to your credit limit and review your spending.
+Once your Barclaycard(s) arrives, you can register for a Barclaycard online account to make payments online, get instant decisions when you request a change to your credit limit and review your spending.

 Just call your bank and give them your roll number on your Barclaycard(s), as well as the details below :